 Once I knew everything about lasers and pop culture, I wanted to see how they applied to US Metal Crafters.
 I discovered that we offer precision laser cutting services to customers across a spectrum of industries such as the furniture, energy, and general metal manufacturing industries creating custom fabricated components to meet their needs.

-I learned that we are also ISO compliant (meaning we follow guidelines and standards established by the International Organization for Standardization) and that due to our advanced laser cutting system, we can have multiple configurations.
+I learned that due to our advanced laser cutting system, we can have multiple configurations.
 I also discovered the importance of lead time to our customers and that our team of seasoned professionals can create parts of numerous geometries with typical lead times of just 2 to 4 weeks.

 Excitingly, we have also just purchased a Mazak Optiplex Champion 3015 Fiber laser which will allow for faster operations speeds meaning parts will get to you faster!
 Watch the video below to see it in action.

 Comment with your favorite movie or show that features lasers below.
 Mine has to be Toy Story “To infinity…and beyond!”